lrotermund/blog/content/posts/mastering-microservices.md

 #### Definition of a micro front-end

+Micro front-ends pursue the goal of separating and modularizing bounded contexts in the front-end.
+The code is delivered in self-contained parts and is not mixed in a monolithic code base.

+They integrate with the holistic goal of separating domains into specialized teams, forming a completion of the chain in the UI.

+Each feature and requirement of a bounded context is owned by a single specialized team from definition, through integration in the microservice, to the micro front-end.
+This includes their testing, development and **individual deployment**.

 #### e-commerce example for a micro front-end

+To illustrate this, we will now look at an example from the field of e-commerce, precisely because this is one of the most tangible and everyday areas in which micro front-ends can generate significant added value above a certain company size and revenue level.

+To make the example a little more precise and mean, let's look at the ownership within the article detail page.
+Micro front-ends are not only about responsibilities for certain pages, but in particular for certain areas and sections.

+##### Team Checkout

+Checkout is a not insignificant bounded context of the domain in which we operate.
+Without a good customer experience on the way to the order, the checkout may well be abandoned.

+To provide the best possible {{< abbr "UX" "User Experience" >}} for customers during checkout, Team Checkout owns the following features on the article detail page:

+- The buy button, as it is the first part of the checkout process
+- The basket, as it is the gateway to the checkout process

+##### Team Inspire

+Team Inspire ensures that your shopping cart is as full as possible and that you have an all-round good feeling after shopping.
+A bounded context that is probably underestimated but not to be neglected.

+Whether it's the matching pants to the jacket, the
+{{< abbr "SATA" "Serial Advanced Technology Attachment" >}} cable to the
+{{< abbr "SSD" "Solid State Drive" >}}, the luggage strap to the brand-new suitcase, or the dip for the dry pizza crust.
+The matching additional article in the delivery makes the order feel complete for the customer.

+For this reason, the team owns the following features:

+- The related articles, as here the customer is shown what all fits to this product and what else he should think about
+- The customers also bought articles, because here the customer is shown that...
+  - other customers have already purchased this item, and...
+  - these other customers bought other articles that went well with the current article

+##### Team Decide

+An article photo that leaves no room for doubt and shows the article from its best side, an article description that removes the last doubt from the undecided customer and a list with hard technical facts for the {{< abbr "TL;DR" "Too long; didn't read" >}} faction, all this is delivered by Team Decide.

+Team Decide is the owner of the article detail page.
+It provides all information of its bounded context and coordinates with the other teams which features can and should be embedded.

+Besides the whole page, the team owns in particular the features:

+- The article image(s)
+- The article description
+- The technical details
+- The articles variants

+##### And so on...

+Probably some more teams like **Customer Satisfaction**, **Customer Communication** or **Legal** could be pointed out, all of which are responsible for bounding contexts that come into play here, but the goal and scope that micro front-ends can have should have become clearer.

+The most important thing is that teams emerge around bounded contexts, not dumb entities.
+A team always accompanies the entire process of its bounded context and is eventually responsible for its success.

 #### Independent systems due to micro front-ends